aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/consolidationfunction/_index.md

 ```

 Represents Distinct Count function.

+**Remarks**

 Only valid for PivotTable with Data Module created since by 2013.

 ### MAX {#MAX}
 ```